Join us at for a virtual info session – next session is Tuesday, February 2nd at 7 pm!

 We believe our program is the best – but is it the best fit for you?

 We really care about being outside and are passionate about the program that we offer.
-If you are new to Trail Blazers Brooklyn Day Camp, please plan to attend one of our info sessions if you can.
-Info sessions are held twice a month and are a great opportunity to learn more about our Brooklyn day camp program and to ask any questions you may have!
+If you are new to Trail Blazers or new to our day camps, please try to attend one of our info sessions.
+Info sessions are held on the first Tuesday of each month and are a great opportunity to learn more about our Prospect Park day camp program and to ask any questions you may have!

 Because we do things differently from most other camps, we hope that you will take time to consider the following in order to ensure that we are a good fit for you and your family:

 LITTLE LEGS AND BATHROOMS – Being in the park means we may not be directly next to a bathroom all the time.
 Sometimes, we have to walk a little.
 Our staff knows to map their program around bathroom locations, and we equip our youngest groups with emergency potties.
 Your camper should be able to recognize the need for a bathroom trip, communicate this need to their group leader, and then possibly hold on for a few minutes!